tochris/pts-uncertainty/README.md

 # Parameterized Temperature Scaling

-This repository is the official implementation of the uncertainty calibration method Parameterized Temperature Scaling (PTS) from: \
+This repository is the official implementation of Parameterized Temperature Scaling (PTS) from:

 "Christian Tomani, Daniel Cremers, Florian Buettner, Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration, ECCV 2022". [[Paper]](https://arxiv.org/abs/2102.12182)